-The Philippines is strategically located in the heart of the Pacific blessed with tropical weather.
+The Philippines is strategically located in the heart of the Pacific, blessed with tropical weather.
 Blessed with fine sunshine and occasional monsoon rains throughout the year.
-There are two pronounced seasons in The Philippines— dry and wet.
-Temperature ranges between 25 – 27°C/80 – 84°F in December and 32 – 34°C/85 – 92°F in May.
+There are two pronounced seasons in The Philippines – dry and wet.
+Temperatures range between 25 – 27°C/80 – 84°F in December and 32 – 34°C/85 – 92°F in May.
 Between January and May, the climate is generally dry with only occasional rain showers.
-Bohol, like the rest of the Visayas region has predominantly good weather conditions most times of the year where it is possible to dive all year round.
+Bohol, like the rest of the Visayas region, predominantly has good weather conditions most of the year and it is therefore possible to dive all year round.
 The water temperature ranges from 25°C/80°F in January up to 29°C/84°F in July.

-We have complete rental equipment’s to cover your needs
+We have complete rental equipment to cover your needs

-To enter the Philippines your passport must be valid for at least 6 months from the date of departure of your trip, and you must have proof of your onward journey from the Philippines – such as a return flight ticket.
-You are responsible for having all the necessary papers at departure and during your stay in the Philippines.
+To enter The Philippines, your passport must be valid for at least 6 months from the date of departure of your trip, and you must have proof of your onward journey from The Philippines – such as a return flight ticket.
+You are responsible for having all the necessary papers at departure and during your stay in The Philippines.
 If you wish to stay longer than 30 days you will need a tourist visa.
 Ask your local Philippine embassy for details.
-Ensure that you arrange your passport, visa and other travelling documents in plenty of time and be aware that embassies, consulates and other officials have busy times, which can delay the processing times.
-Travelers without the necessary documents may be refused boarding for their flight or be refused entry by the immigration department at the airport.
+Ensure that you arrange your passport, visa and other travel documents on time.
+Please be aware that embassies, consulates and other officials are often busy, which can delay the processing time.
+Travelers without the necessary documents may be refused to board their flight or be refused entry by the immigration department at the airport.